pairinteraction/pairinteraction/docs/tutorials/tutorials.rst

 Tutorials - Graphical User Interface
 ------------------------------------

-The graphical user interface (GUI) of pairinteraction can be started by executing
+The graphical user interface (GUI) of PairInteraction can be started by executing

 .. code-block:: bash